2018 Visiting Artists Series

 The Visiting Artists Series (VAS) at YCCC was created with the express purpose of making the arts available and accessible to YCCC and the community-at-large.
-Every March YCCC invites a diverse array of artists to campus to discuss, demonstrate, exhibit and talk about their experiences as artists.
-All events are held at YCCC are open and FREE to the public.
+Every Fall YCCC invites a diverse array of artists to campus to discuss, demonstrate, exhibit and talk about their experiences as artists.
+These events are all FREE and OPEN to the PUBLIC.

 Alice Carroll – Wednesday, October 3rd at 6pm

 Alice Carroll has a 30 year career as a jewelry designer and metalsmith.
 She received her BFA from Maine College of Art and an MFA from Rochester Institute of Technology.
 She was selected to be an Artist in Residence at Penland School of Crafts.
 She developed a jewelry line that she sold wholesale across the country.
 Her work in large-scale metal includes forming vessels and wall hangings in copper and bronze.
 She has served as the Head of the Metals Department at Heartwood College of Art and has taught at several locations including Sanctuary Arts, River Tree Arts and Kennebunk Public Schools.
 She continues to produce and sell her work, and uses her classes as inspiration.
 She considers teaching classes to be an art form and enjoys every moment in the studio with students.
 Her work can be seen in a variety of locations, including The Ogunquit Museum of American Art.
 AliceCarrollDesignCenter.com

 Robert Shetterly – Wednesday, October 10th at 5:30pm